wtheisen/TerminusBrowser/README.md

 ## Contributing <a name="contrib"></a>

-Development on TerminusBrowser is active and on-going.
-If there are any features you want or you're just interested in joining in the discussion the dev team is most active on [#TerminusBrowser on the Freenode IRC server](https://kiwiirc.com/nextclient/chat.freenode.org/#TerminusBrowser)
+Development on TerminusBrowser is not active per-say, however I am still very much online so if you post an issue or feature request you will get a response.

 ## TODO List <a name="todoList"></a>